SKT-STK/McFunctionSuperset/README.md

-a pugin for beet/bolt which adds:
+a plugin for beet/bolt which adds:

 ~~retaining entity and location execution context for `/schedule` if `as @s` is present in the same line,~~